Skip to main content

 cnspec inventory YAML with encrypted file vault

-Configure cnspec's vault to use the encrypted file vault.
+1. Configure cnspec's vault to use the encrypted file vault.
 Execute the following commands as mondoo user (not as root user).
-Run the following command to create the vault configuration:
+Run this command to create the vault configuration:

 cnspec vault configure mondoo-client-vault --type encrypted-file --option=password='changeme' --option path='/etc/opt/mondoo/vault.enc'